rpdelaney/l4d2-tourney-rules/rules.md

 Players may not use sprays that are grotesque, violent, obscene, or depict other disturbing or offensive imagery such as pornography, racist logos, or “shock” images.

+######7.1.x Guilt by association
+An entire team may be held responsible for the unsportsmanlike conduct of any team member.

+All participants are urged to avoid joining teams that include players who are known for poor conduct.
+A team captain may voluntarily remove another player from the roster at any time and for any reason, especially unsportsmanlike conduct, to avoid collective punishment.

 <!-- EXLINKS -->
 [1]: https://github.com/rpdelaney/l4d2-tourney-rules